Xyntopia/pydoxtools/docs/index.md

 Visualizing pipelines can be incredibly helpful when developing your own pipeline on top of a complex one, such as the document pipeline.
-You can visualize the extraction logic for different file types as follows:
+You can visualize the extraction logic for different file types from the Document class (which is a [pydoxtools.Pipeline][]  itself) as follows:

     doc = Document(fobj=make_path_absolute("./data/demo.docx"))
     # for the currently loaded file type: